 Welcome

-Oregon Parks and Recreation Department (OPRD) is proud to care for Oregon’s varied landscapes and rich cultural history.
-The department serves the state of Oregon through the properties and programs it oversees, and recognizes that Oregon’s resilience and beauty are strengthened by its diverse population.
-Oregon State Parks are public spaces, and as such are welcome to all.
-Accordingly, OPRD is committed to valuing and serving everyone and actively working to provide safe and equitable access to state parks and agency programs.
-To this end, the department will not tolerate racism, harassment, discrimination, or intimidation in any form.
+Oregon Parks and Recreation Department (OPRD) is proud to care for Oregon's extraordinary landscapes and rich cultural history.
+The department serves its visitors and all Oregonians through its properties and programs, and recognizes that the state's resilience and beauty are strengthened by its diverse population.
+Oregon State Parks are public spaces where all are welcome.
+We value and serve everyone, and we are committed to providing safe and equitable access to state parks and agency programs.
+The department will not tolerate racism, harassment, discrimination or intimidation in any form.

 Accessibility